Copyright and Technology

 Copyright and Technology is the only publication that exclusively covers the role of technology as an enabler of copyright.
 We discuss digital rights technologies, including DRM, watermarking, fingerprinting, rights licensing, and rights information management; we discuss technology-related aspects of copyright law including service provider liability, graduated response, anticircumvention, digital first sale, etc.; and we discuss the evolution of digital content business models and economics.

 I run GiantSteps Media Technology Strategies, a management consultancy focused on the content industries.
 At GiantSteps, we help our clients, primarily media companies and digital media technology vendors, achieve growth through market intelligence and our expertise in business strategy and technology architecture.
-My consulting practice spans many different areas of digital content technology, including content management, editorial and production systems, cross-media publishing, streaming media, and digital product design as well as digital rights technologies.
+My consulting practice spans many different areas of digital content technology.

 I also serve as a litigation expert and public policy consultant, and I run the Copyright and Technology conferences in New York and London.

 My book Digital Rights Management: Business and Technology was published in late 2001 by M&T Books, an imprint of John Wiley & Sons.
 This was my third book; the previous two were technical books published by O’Reilly & Associates.
-As soon as the book went into production, in September 2001, I started the website DRM Watch (no blogs back then!) to keep up with all of the developments in this fast-moving field that happened too late to make it into the book.
-A few months later, I created a free email newsletter service as a companion to the website.
+As soon as the book went into production, in September 2001, I started the e-newsletter DRM Watch (no blogs back then!) to keep up with all of the developments in this fast-moving field that happened too late to make it into the book.

 Jupitermedia Corp. acquired DRM Watch in October 2003 and published it through January 2009, a run of over 5 years.
 Copyright and Technology is a successor to DRM Watch that covers a broader range of subject matter.